bkerler/sahara_emulator/README.md

 License:
 --------
-Share, modify and use as you like, but refer the original author !
+Share, modify and use as you like, but refer to the original author !